eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 As shown in figure 6, a PID Provider or an Attestation Provider downloads the Wallet Provider Trusted List(s) it needs from the relevant Trusted List Provider(s), possibly after having located them via the Commission common trust infrastructure.

-Note:

-- It is not mandatory for PID Providers or Attestation Providers to possess all Wallet Provider Trusted Lists, if there are multiple.
-This is because it is not mandatory for a PID Provider or an Attestation Provider to accept all certified Wallet Solutions in the EUDI Wallet ecosystem.
-Each PID Provider or Attestation Provider will choose which Trusted Lists they need to subscribe to.
+Note that for PID Providers it is not mandatory to possess all Wallet Provider Trusted Lists, if there are multiple.
+This is because it is not mandatory for a PID Provider to accept all certified Wallet Solutions in the EUDI Wallet ecosystem.
+Each PID Provider  will choose which Trusted Lists they need to subscribe to.
+This is different for Attestation Providers: they must accept all Wallet Solutions and hence must possess all Wallet Provider Trusted Lists.

 [Section 6.5.3](#653-wallet-unit-activation) above described that a Wallet Provider, during activation of a Wallet Unit, issues a Wallet Unit Attestation (WUA) to the Wallet Unit.
 When the Wallet Unit sends a request for a PID or an attestation to a PID Provider or to an Attestation Provider, it includes the WUA in the request.
 The PID Provider or Attestation Provider verifies the signature over the WUA, using the Wallet Provider trust anchor obtained from the Trusted List.
 Next, the PID Provider or Attestation Provider verifies that the Wallet Unit possesses the private key belonging to the public key in the WUA.
 This proves that the Wallet Unit is authentic and is provided by a trusted Wallet Provider.
 For more details see [Topic 9].